hoangthangta/ThangKAN/README.md

 * embed_type: the type of embeddings (pool, last hidden, or weight)

 # Results
+Note that the validation accuracy values by tasks have a limit due to the GLUE dataset nature.

 ## WMLI
 | Network  | Best Training Accuracy | Validation Accuracy | Training time (seconds) |